microsoft/pxt-microbit/docs/projects/v2-pet-hamster.md

 <br/>
 Check out the simulator, and make sure your speakers are on 🔊
 <br/>
-Shake or press Cyrus's logo to see how they interact with you 🐹
+Shake Cyrus or press their logo to see how they interact with you 🐹
 <br/>
 If you own a new @boardname@, you can download this code and try it out!